Telling the L.A. story through self-guided historical walking trails.

 For over 20 years, Angels Walk LA has helped preserve Los Angeles history while encouraging pedestrian engagement and public transortation throughout the greater Los Angeles area.

 Since 1996, Angels Walk LA has been dedicated to enhancing pedestrian environments throughout Los Angeles by developing self-guided historical walking trails.
 Our walks exist to bring light to the rich and diverse history of our city by encouraging exploration and discovery of the significant people, architecture, events, and cultural movements that have shaped our great neighborhoods.

-We’re very excited to continue on our mission with three new Angels Walks due for completion in 2019 – 2020.
+We’re very excited to continue on our mission with three recently completed walks for East Hollywood/Silver Lake, Boyle Heights, and Central Avenue.

 Angels Walk LA by the Numbers

 Angles Walk LA serves Los Angeles’ communities by promoting awareness of each neighborhood’s important cultural heritage and historical significance.

 - UNION STATION / EL PUEBLO / LITTLE TOKYO / CIVIC CENTER

 - FIGUEROA CORRIDOR